Adrian925492/Docker/module1_note.md

 * **docker stats** will block terminal and in real time give information about containers and consubed resources by it.
 The *--no-stream* parameter will print just a current stats without real-time mode, and *--format {{}}* allows to format the output.
 * **docker top <container name or id>** will give us list of processes (top command) for the given container.
 The PID and PPID are ids from host OS perspective.
 * **docker diff <container name>** will give us diff of filesystem of the container since it was run.
+* **docker attach <container name>** will attach STDIO and STDERR streams of a given container to current terminal.
+We can add parameter *--detach-keys <some keyn, ex. ctrl-a>* to define detach keys combination.
+It can be also put inside configfiled of the docker daemon (detach-keys record).
+* **[CTRL + P + Q]** will detach currently attached container
+* **docker restart** will restart the container, launch run command, but will not remove and recreate container.
+The command will restart already created container, so all fs diffs will be kept.

 ## Docker environmental variables
 * **DOCKER_HOST** - specifies url of socket for docker engine.
 By changing it, we can reorder connection between docker  client and docker engine.